bahlo/go-styleguide/README.md

 ## Don't under-package

-Deleting or merging packages is far more easier than splitting big ones up.
+Deleting or merging packages is far easier than splitting big ones up.
 When unsure if a package can be split, do it.

 ## Handle signals